THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The four pillars at the entrance to the Most Holy Place symbolize, among other things, the fullness of Christian development—the four “faces” of the mature believer.
 These are the lion, the ox, the man, and the eagle (Ezekiel 1:10; Revelation 4:7).

-And thou shalt hang it upon four pillars of shittim wood overlaid with gold: their hooks shall be of gold, upon the four sockets of silver.
+“You shall hang it upon the four pillars of acacia wood overlaid with gold.
+Their hooks shall be gold, upon four sockets of silver.
 (Exodus 26:32)

 There is no gold overlay on the top of these four pillars because the bondslaves of God cast down their crowns before the Lord.
 When they go out to serve as the kings and priests of God’s creation they wear their crowns of authority and power.
 Therefore, there are crowns on the pillars of the door of the Tabernacle.
 When they come into the Presence of the Almighty God they cast down their crowns at His feet in acknowledgment that He is the supreme Lord and Ruler of the universe.